 Listen to an audio version of this post

-From “Christ is Everything to His Followers.”
+From the class “Christ is Everything to His Followers.”
 Used also at Belhaven University and in counseling and prison ministry.

-Last time we began to look at Nahum 1:7 which summarizes much of the Bible in a nutshell.
+Nahum 1:7 summarizes much of the Bible’s teaching in a nutshell.
 If you missed it, you can read Christ is Good (Even in Hard Times)

 The LORD is good, A refuge in time of trouble;